 - Don't leave without getting travel insurance and make sure that it insures you for any activities you may be doing while abroad such as extreme sports or water sports.

 - If you're travelling to the EU then get yourself a FREE European Health Insurance Card.
 Please keep in mind though that you will still need insurance as this card does not cover you.
 It merely reduces the cost of emergency care in the EU.
+Also note that following the results of the EU referendum, no changes have yet been announced to the European Health Insurance Card (EHIC) service.
+The NHS Business Services Authority is continuing to provide the EHIC service as usual, and you can apply for and use your card as before.

 - 112 is the EU emergency services number.